rickdonato/networking-labs/labs/multivendor-ospf-vpc-3-tier/README.md

 # Multi Vendor 3 Tier Lab
 Multi vendor lab based on a 3 tier topology.

+## Key Points
 * Vendors are Cisco, Juniper and Arista.
-* Core is based on OSPF.
+* Core is configured with OSPF.
-* Aggregation uses vPC.
+* Aggregation NXOS's uses vPC.
 * LACP downlinks from aggregation to each access switch.

 ## Topology